aj47/clickolas-cage/README.md

 - `src/utils.js` Helper functions

 ### Current Flow
-1. User clicks extension icon
+1. User clicks extension icon, enters and submits goal prompt
-2. User enters prompt
+2. Popup.jsx sends a message to background.js with request type 'new_goal'
-3. Popup.jsx sends a message to background.js with request type 'goal'
+3. background.js calls promptToFirstStep() in utils.js
-4. background.js calls promptToFirstStep in utils.js which calls LLM
+4. LLM returns starting URL which feeds into navURL()
-5. LLM returns starting URL, background.js calls NavURL, creates a new tab with url
+5. navURL will open a new tab with the starting URL
-6.
+6. getNextStep() is called which will get contentScript to extract clickable elements and send it to LLM to generate next step

 ## Packing